KaveIO/AmbariKave/deployment/cloudbreak/README.md

 ### Some notes:

 Currently FreeIPA has issues installing on Cloudbreak.
-It has been removed from the cloudbreak blueprints until all issues are resolved.
+It has been removed from the Cloudbreak blueprints until all issues are resolved.
 Cloudbreak requires different blueprints, as some of the KAVE services require different settings.

 ### Accessing cloudbreak UI